manell0/MileStone-2-emoji-memory/README.md

 ### The ideal user of this website is

-- People who already like single games and patience games
+- People who already like single games and patience games.
 - People who want to develop their memory skills and in a fun way can kill some time.
-- Users who like single games in general
+- Users who like single games in general.
+- People who in a simple way want to spend some time in a developing and fun way.

 ## User Stories